chef/vscode-chef/README.md

 ##Installation

  * You will need to install Visual Studio Code `0.10.0` or higher.
- * Launch Code with access to the extension gallery with `code --enableExtensionGallery`.
  * From the command palette ```Ctrl-Shift-P``` (Windows, Linux) or ```Cmd-Shift-P``` (OSX) select `Install Extension`, choose `Chef` and reload Visual Studio Code.

 ## Backlog

- * Extend syntax highlight/colouring.
+ * Investigate auto-suggestions and extend syntax highlighting/colouring.
- * Add Rubocop linter.
+ * Investigate auto-correct options on Rubocop findings.
- * Add FoodCritic linter.
  * Investigate integration with ChefSpec.

 ## Contributions